Curiosity killed the cat: Transformation

-Among them they lowered a rope to Blackie.
-But it availed neither the cat nor them anything.

-Thursday morning, just before noon, a plumber opened the rear wall back of the chimney.
-Blackie was taken out.
-His fall had injured his back.
-Ten minutes later Blackie died.
+The phrase itself was the headline of a story in The Washington Post in 1916 about a cat who had climbed the flue of a chimney, and died after falling down to a lower floor.

 Despite these earlier appearances, the proverb has been wrongly attributed to Eugene O'Neill, who included the variation, "Curiosity killed a cat!" in his play Diff'rent from 1920:

+Variations

 "…but satisfaction brought it back"

-"Curiosity killed the cat, but satisfaction brought it back" is a variation that includes the rejoinder "but satisfaction brought it back."
-Although the original version was used to warn of the dangers of unnecessary investigation or experimentation, the addition of the rejoinder indicates that the risk would lead to resurrection because of the satisfaction felt after finding out.
-The resurrection element may be a reference to the "multiple lives" of a cat.

-Origin
+A variation of the idiom is followed by the rejoinder "but satisfaction brought it back".

 On 10 August 1905, The Galveston Daily News newspaper (page 6) printed the following quotation without the word satisfaction:

 On 23 December 1912, the earliest known printed reference to this variation of the proverb is found in The Titusville Herald newspaper (page 6):

 You will find greater values here.
 We are told: